 "I'll take the contract," he said.

-He did not use it yet.
+He didn't use it yet.

-He had three days to prepare it.
+He had three days to build it.

 He had enough to make it a priority.